 Pay as you go services will not be available to customers who enter the platform via a unique code or insurance policy link.

-If you are an insurance policyholder, your policy grants you access to a legal advice line which you can access via our platform via the Speak to an Expert service.
+If you are an insurance policyholder, your policy grants you access to a legal advice line which you can access via our platform via the Speak to an Adviser service.

 If you have a unique code issued to you by one our approved commercial organisations, the unique code terms will inform you if you have access to a legal advice line, otherwise our pay as you go services referred to in clause 8.2(a) will apply.